Full Name: Scott Andrew Speed

 In 2018, Speed yet again teamed up with Andretti Autosport and Volkswagen Motorsports to race in the inaugural American Rallycross Series Championship (ARX).
 Speed won two races and his fourth straight Rallycross Championship.

 In 2019, Speed has signed with a new team, Subaru Motorsports USA and Lance Smith, Inc to run the American Rallycross Championship.
-The team will debut at Mid-Ohio in June.
+The team debuted at Mid-Ohio in June and Speed won his first race out with Subaru.
+Speed was leading the ARX Series Points Standings with two races remaining but after breaking his back during a hard landing in Utah, Speed was forced to sit out the remainder of the season.